bygalacos/Zabbix_Mass_Import/README.md

 ./zabbix_mass_import.sh
 ./zabbix_mass_import.ps1
 ```
+Note: Try right click and "Run with Powershell" if you got errors while launching powershell script.

 Input file should be formatted like "$hostname [tab] $ip".
 Dont forget to press "tab" key between $hostname and $ip.
 Also if you try to add hostname that contains unsupported chars, you'll get error message while importing.
 This char correction feature will be added later on...